How To Manage Social Anxiety: Tips And Tricks

 • Accompany you to seek professional help

-• Go with you to a support group meeting
+• Go with you to group therapy

 • Simply be there for you to talk with and have a nice time together